International Student Checklist

 Apply for a passport.

-Contact your admission counselor.
-Saint Louis University has college counselors specifically for incoming international students.
+Contact your college admission counselor.
+Saint Louis University has admission counselors specifically for incoming international students.

 Apply.
 Make sure the name on your college application exactly matches that on your passport.